danirus/django-comments-xtd/docs/tutorial.rst

        {% endif %}

-Below the list of comments we want to display the comment form, so that users can send their own comments.
-There are two tags available for the purpose, the :ttag:`render_comment_form` and the :ttag:`get_comment_form`.
+Below the list of comments we want to display the comment form.
+There are two template tags available for that purpose, the :ttag:`render_comment_form` and the :ttag:`get_comment_form`.
 The former renders a template with the comment form while the latter puts the form in the context of the template giving more control over the fields.

-At the moment we will use the first tag, :ttag:`render_comment_form`.
+We will use the first tag, :ttag:`render_comment_form`.
 Again, add the following code before the ``endblock`` tag:

    .. code-block:: html+django